quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 # Dynamic Assets Selection

-This chapter outlines methods for dynamic stock selection designed to enhance trading strategies.
-You can tailor these methods to suit your specific needs, using the provided examples to help you develop your own stock selection criteria.
+This chapter covers methods for dynamic stock selection in trading strategies.
+You can adapt these methods to your needs, using the examples below to develop your own stock selection criteria.
-It is important to aim for diversity in your portfolio by including a multitude of stocks.
+Try to include many stocks in your portfolio to keep it diversified.

-## Example Strategy in Python
+## Example strategy in Python

-Let's start with a basic strategy that uses moving averages to determine the moments for buying and selling stocks:
+Here is a basic strategy that uses moving averages to decide when to buy and sell stocks:

 ```python
 import xarray as xr